SocAIty/face2face/README.md

 # Contribute

 Any help with maintaining and extending the package is welcome.
 Feel free to open an issue or a pull request.
+ToDo:
-ToDo: make inference faster by implementing batching.
+[x] make inference faster by implementing batching.
+[x] create real streaming
+[x] improve streaming speed